 Charitable Planning and Philanthropy

-Kleinberg Kaplan provides comprehensive legal services to family offices that invest in real estate and real estate-related assets.
-We represent our family office clients in ownership structure formation, development, acquisition, financing, joint ventures and leasing of commercial, office, retail, industrial and mixed-use projects.
-We also analyze prospective real estate investments (both directly and through various types of participatory interests or stocks) and guide our family office clients through the implementation of a successful exit strategy for their investment positions, including tax structuring.
+Kleinberg Kaplan provides comprehensive legal services to family offices that invest in real estate and real estate-related assets, including ownership structuring, formation, development, acquisition, financing, joint ventures and leasing of commercial, office, retail, industrial and mixed-use projects.
+We also analyze prospective real estate investments and guide our family office clients through the implementation of a successful exit strategy for their investment positions.

-Additionally, Kleinberg Kaplan assists family offices with their space planning needs, including leases, brokerage agreements, architect agreements and construction contracts.
+Additionally, we assist family offices with their space planning needs, including leases, brokerage agreements, architect agreements and construction contracts.

-We assist family office clients in structuring equity grants to the potential successors, including: developing a succession plan with sufficient flexibility for the firm/founders to adapt to changes in the market and changes in the respective capabilities of employees; providing advice regarding how much equity and control should be granted to the successors and retained by the founders or family; determining if additional restrictive covenants should be imposed upon the successors; developing buy-out terms if a successors departs prior to the retirement of the founders; and establishing mechanisms to protect the return on the founders’ equity after departure.
+We structure equity grants to potential successors.
+Our experience extends to developing a succession plan with sufficient flexibility for the firm/founders to adapt to changes in the market and changes in the respective capabilities of employees; providing advice regarding how much equity and control should be granted to the successors and retained by the founders or family; determining if additional restrictive covenants should be imposed upon the successors; developing buy-out terms if a successors departs prior to the retirement of the founders; and establishing mechanisms to protect the return on the founders’ equity after departure.